Cincinnati Children's Blog

 My no. 1 suggestion: Don’t freak out.
 You will want to treat the problem right away, but there’s no need to start disinfecting the whole house.

 • Over-the-counter (OTC) medications.
 These use chemicals that are poisonous to live lice.
-It’s important to note that not all eggs are killed by these chemicals making repeat or additional treatments necessary.
+It’s important to note that not all eggs are killed by these chemicals, making repeat or additional treatments necessary.

 • Professional head lice treatment salons.
 These have been increasing in popularity, and they are a good option.
-At these salons, professionals remove lice without medication using a fine comb.
+At these salons, professionals remove lice without medication by using a fine comb.
 While this option can be pricey, it means that your child’s scalp will not be exposed to any harsh chemicals.
 And often the price includes a free re-check within a certain time period to ensure the lice are gone.
 Look for a salon that offers all natural lice removal.

 • Home remedies.
 These include using products such as mayonnaise, which are thought to suffocate the lice.
 This can be a messy but inexpensive option.
 Home treatment can also include thoroughly combing out the lice, eggs and nits, and doing frequent re-checks to ensure all have been removed.